Palidino/BattleScape-Server/.github/README.md

 - Select the checkmark (`Commit`).
 - Select the `Synchronize Changes`, which saves your changes into your forked repo.

 To request your changes to be added to the official repo, visit your forked repo on GitHub.
-Select `new pull request`, and then submit your changes from there.
+Select `New pull request`, and then submit your changes from there.